jojonium/easy-show-downloader/server/README.md

 now (instead of waiting for the next time the cron job would fire).
 On success returns `200` with a JSON body like `{"torrentsAdded": 3}`.
 Returns `500` on a server error, along with a message explaining what failed.

+### POST `/api/bulk-download

+Downloads ALL torrents from an RSS feed to a single folder.
+The request body should be a JSON in the format `{"folder": string, "rssUrl": string}`.
+The specified folder is appended to the server data's `mediaRoot`.
+Returns a `200` with the number of torrents added on success, `400` on invalid requests, or `500` on server error.